dimapaloskin/dev-gateway/README.md

 - `-p, --port` - port
 - `-h, --host` - host
 - `-S, --skip` - skip whole rule by slug
-- `-s, --skip-run` - skip running stage by slug (it can be useful if you want run microservice manually, but you still needed requests proxying)
+- `-s, --skip-run` - skip running stage by slug (it can be useful if you want to run microservice manually, but you still needed requests proxying)

 **Extract:**